 Bethabara (House of Passage) was a center for religion, governance, trade, industry, culture, education, and the arts.
 The Moravians constructed more than 75 buildings during the first 20 years of the settlement's existence.
-During the French and Indian War (1753 through 1762), Bethabara and its two forts served as defensive centers for regional settlers and a supply depot for the Catawba allies of the British.
+During the French and Indian War (1753 through 1762), Bethabara and its two forts served as defensive centers for regional settlers and a supply depot for the Cherokee allies of the British.

 Historic Bethabara Park was incorporated as a not-for-profit museum in 1970.
 The mission of the museum is "to preserve, acquire and interpret the (Moravian) past in order to make a better future."
 The City of Winston-Salem and Forsyth County share administrative operating support for the Museum.